Skip to content

 Note

-For single-party workspaces, no job or workflow approval is necessary.
+For single-party workspaces, no workflow or job approval is necessary.
 Click Create workspace to continue.

-1. Choose your job approval policy, that is, choose who needs to approve your job:
+1. Choose your approval policy, that is, choose who needs to approve your workflow or job:

-• All workspace collaborators: Requires every member to approve a job.
+• All workspace collaborators: Requires every member to approve a workflow or job.
 Best for strict security, but slower.

 • Custom approval groups: Define one or more groups, each with a minimum number of required approvals.
 Ideal for larger teams or cross-org projects.